lcdm-uiuc/info490-sp16/Week8/lesson1.md

 # Week 8 Lesson 1 #
 ## Introduction to Social Media: Email ##

-In this lesson, you will be introduced to
+In this lesson, you will be introduced to social media data, which are a popular source of data for analytics projects.
+In particular, this lesson focuses on email, which are a rich sort of data based on both overall content as well as the social connections they imply.
+First, we will review the basic components of an email message: header, body, and (optional) footer.
+Next, we will discus how to parse an email message to extract the body and possibly useful metadata.
+Finally, we will look at applying text analytics to emails, specifically to  classify emails as either spam or ham (i.e., bad or good messages).

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the
+- Understand the different components of an email.
-- Understand the
+- Understand the different components of an email header and the extra information they convey.
-- Understand the
+- Understand how to parse an email message to extract useful data.
-- Be able to create
+- Be able to apply text analytics, like classification, to an email corpus.

 ### Time Estimate ###